MiloBuwalda/uva-prog-c/info/10 Syllabus.md

 * Final Project: 40%
 * Quiz 1: 0% (but needs to be passed)

-Problem sets and the final project will be evaluated along axes of:
+Problem sets and the final project will be evaluated along the following axes:

 * Scope,
 * Correctness,